 No new coronavirus deaths reported at Norfolk’s three main hospitals

-No new coronavirus deaths have been reported at Norfolk’s three main hospitals.
+No further coronavirus-related deaths have been announced in the region’s three main hospitals.

 You may also want to watch: